The Deck Database: Purple Heart [Last Updated: March 2025]

 Join CtheTree for his most recent deck build.
-He feels this might be his best deck build he has made since Soul Surfer.
+He feels this might be his best new deck build he has made in years.

 1 Son of God "Manger" (Promo)